-Here is were the student has to dedicate the time to learn.
-But the learning has to be done intelligently, that means, following a proper order and with the option of self-correcting at each step.
+done intelligently, that means, following a proper order and with the option of self-correcting at each step.
 The faster the self correction is produced, the faster the learning will be.

-We propose you to provide to your students with the following sequence of tutorials of ROS (from wiki.ros.org), which we have found to be optimal for faster learning:
+We propose you to provide to your technical staffs with the following sequence of tutorials of ROS (from wiki.ros.org), which we have found to be optimal for faster learning:

 - 1. Creating a ROS package

 - 2. Understanding rosnodes

 - 3. Understanding topics

 - 4. Writing a publisher and a subscriber

-- 5. Using rqt_console and roslaunch
+- 5. Using rqt\console and roslaunch

 - 6. Understanding services and parameters

 - 7. Writing a service and a client

 - 8. Creating ROS msg and srv

 - 9. Writing a simple action client

 - 10. Writing a simple action server

-- 11. Defining custom messages